 Ken Kearsey responded with characteristic resolve:

 'I genuinely feel I am doing God's will, I am 100% committed to Britain First and I will not back down.
 Please share the letter...
 I think it shows the Anglican Church in a very poor light, they will come out of this looking intolerant and bigoted.
 I never thought that I would be a martyr for the cause!
-What next?!'Share this post on social media:
+What next?!'Share this post or leave a Facebook comment: